melcor76/ng-tetris/README.md

 ## Todo

-- Show points on board on line clear.
-- Upload to Netlify and link from readme.
+- Show what are control keys.
 - Highscore.
 - Colors and shapes should not need empty first.
-- Still some for-for loops.
+- Show points on board on line clear
-- Services?
+- Pause